 That means examining your assets and measuring them against your expenses and seeing if there isn’t some way to balance the two without declaring bankruptcy.

-The pre-filing bankruptcy process includes decision making on an attorney, the type of bankruptcy you intend to file, the timing for filing and gathering proof of your debts Here are things to think about before making a decision.
+The pre-filing bankruptcy process includes decision making on an attorney, the type of bankruptcy you intend to file, the timing for filing and gathering proof of your debts.
+Here are things to think about before making a decision.

 Generally speaking, you are best served by liquidating non-exempt assets and using whatever cash you have available to pay down exempt assets.
 This is legal as long as the money is used for reasonable living expenses like mortgage, food, transportation or utilities.

-The easiest way to avoid this is to give away property or repay debts to relatives or friends at least one year before filing for bankruptcy.
+- Give away property or repay debts to relatives or friends at least one year before filing for bankruptcy.

 “The most important thing about this is don’t try to hide assets, don’t try to transfer them to family, friends or some relative because nobody knows about them,” Leibowitz said.
-“This is something people do a lot of times and all they end up doing is getting themselves in trouble.”
+“This is something people do a lot of times and all they end up doing, is getting themselves in trouble.”

 Pre-bankruptcy planning can be the difference between having a bankruptcy filing approved or denied.
 Pre-file counseling can help you decide if bankruptcy is the right option for you.

 Online bankruptcy education offers the assistance of a Certified Financial Counselor to help you build an accurate picture of your financial situation.
 You’ll then get advice on how to improve it, including alternatives to bankruptcy.